Superconductivity and Low Energy Excitations in an Attractive Hubbard Model: Introduction

-\Section{Introduction}
+\section{Introduction}

-As is well known, Lieb proved two theorems\;\cite{Lieb} about the ground states of the Hubbard model on certain bipartite lattices.\footnote{For previous results on the Hubbard model, the book \cite{Tasaki} may be useful.} Four years later, by relying on Lieb's results, Shen and Qiu\;\cite{ShenQiu} proved the existence of superconducting long-range order in the ground state for certain fillings of fermions in the case of the attractive interaction on the so-called Lieb lattices.
-However, for attractive interactions, the corresponding Lieb's theorem is restricted to the case of an arbitrary even number of fermions.
+As is well known, Lieb proved two theorems\;\cite{Lieb} about the ground states of the Hubbard model on certain bipartite lattices.\footnote{For previous results on the Hubbard model, {see~\cite{Tasaki, Mielke,LiebR}.}} Four years later, by relying on Lieb's results, Shen and Qiu\;\cite{ShenQiu} proved the existence of superconducting long-range order in the ground state for certain fillings of fermions in the case of the attractive interaction on the so-called Lieb lattices. {To the best of our knowledge, their result is the only known proof of superconductivity for the spin-$1/2$ Hubbard model.} However, for attractive interactions, the corresponding Lieb's theorem is restricted to the case of an arbitrary even number of fermions.
 Namely, the theorem is silent about the case of an odd number of fermions.
 The difference between even and odd numbers of fermions affects the statement of the theorem.

 On the other hand, Kubo and Kishi\;\cite{KK} dealt with the Hubbard model at non-zero temperatures, and obtained the upper bounds for the spin susceptibility in the case of the attractive interaction and for the charge and the on-site pairing susceptibilities in the case of the repulsive interaction.
 These upper bounds imply the absence of corresponding long-range order.
 In particular, the bound for the pairing implies the absence of superconducting long-range order.
 Their approach is closely related to Lieb's work in the sense of the spin reflection.
 Actually, the attractive Hubbard model exhibits the special property which is often called the spin reflection positivity.